-You can deduct expenses from your rental income you include on tax returns.
+If you have rental property that is not used privately at all you can deduct expenses from the rental income you include in your tax return.
 Not all rental expenses can be deducted.
-The expenses must relate to income-earning use, not private use.

 Expenses you can deduct

 The expenses you can deduct from your rental income are: